 Come along, have an amazing time, and support the revival of British Pilgrimage.

-21st-24th June 2018: A 4-day Pilgrimage from Saltwood Castle to Canterbury (and “Finsiterre” at Whitstable) – 39 miles (9.5 + 11.5 + 7.5 + 9) – Make pilgrimage to the dawn of the Old Way, linking the great centre of ancient British pilgrimage at Canterbury with the Kentish Finisterre at Whitstable.
-Via a holy well that doubles as the source of the River Nailbourne, a rare Norman Church from the Kent School of Architecture, the smallest town in Britain, and the port where the cathedral’s stone arrived and Julius Caesar’s army landed, the ancient city of Canterbury, and finally the Street, Whitstable, The Kentish Finisterre.
+Thu 21st – Sun 24th June 2018: A 4-day Pilgrimage from Hamstreet to Canterbury – 40 miles – Make pilgrimage to the great centre of ancient British pilgrimage at Canterbury, sleeping in three churches along the Old Way.
+Via holy wells of the ‘Mad Maid of Kent’ and one that doubles as the source of the River Nailbourne, a rare Norman Church from the Kent School of Architecture, the smallest town in Britain, and the port where the cathedral’s stone arrived and Julius Caesar’s army landed, the oldest church in Britain and then… the ancient Cathedral of Canterbury and its Holy Well.

 Sat 21st – Sun 22nd July 2018: A 2-day Pilgrimage from Arundel to Bramber – 11 + 13 miles – Make Pilgrimage along ancestral paths, over hillforts and mounds to the last surviving pilgrim hostel in South England, via Arundel Castle, Cissbury Ring, once the largest hill fort in Europe; and Bramber Castle before finishing at St Mary’s House, Bramber, an old pilgrim’s rest house with a holy well and buried Templar Chapel.